Revitalizing Educational Game

 To help player quickly distinguish their answer from the actual poll result.

-Added signifier for player's answer on top of the actual poll result, blocked out, minimizing visual scanning.
+Added signifier for player's answer on top of the actual poll result, minimizing visual scanning.

 To help players quickly grasp how to interact with the game and understand results using visual cues.